SeaBreezing/Cellular-X/README.md

 ```

 ## Getting Started
-To automatically build a cellular network as demo1, run the following commands on PC3.
+To automatically build a cellular network as in demo1, run the following commands on PC3.
 ```
 cd LTE_experiment
 python build_LTE.py
 ```
-To acquire an allowable parameter for BS as demo2, run the following commands on PC3.
+To acquire an allowable parameter for BS as in demo2, run the following commands on PC3.
 ```
 cd rag_experiments
 python query.py
 ```
-To have the agent report latest configuration and revise specific parameters as demo3, run the following commands on PC3.
+To have the agent report latest configuration and revise specific parameters as in demo3, run the following commands on PC3.
 ```
 cd rag_experiments
 python user_revision.py